Did Leonardo da Vinci Believe In God?

 We do not know much about Leonardo da Vinci’s personal life.
 He left us thousands of writings but not much about his personal life or beliefs.

 Leonardo did not tell us what his belief in God was, but there is evidence that is left that suggests that he held fast to many Christian ideals and beliefs.
-People such as the artist and author Giorgio Vasari, who knew him and wrote about him, spoke of his character and what a great man he was.
+People such as the artist and author Giorgio Vasari, who knew and wrote about him, spoke of his character and what a great man he was.

 Table of Contents